SammyOcharo/java-spring-jwt-auth/README.md

  ##Picture here

 [Step 2(Create UserRepository Interface)](#entityRepositorycreation)
+- We create a UserRepository that extends the extends the JpaRepository interface, which is part of the Spring Data JPA framework.
+JpaRepository is a generic interface that provides CRUD (Create, Read, Update, Delete) operations for entities.
+In this case, the entity type is User, and the primary key type is Long.
+- Additionally we create a method, Optional<UserDetails> findByEmail(String email);
+- The method will check our database and check wether the user with  the email address passed exists.
+Before authentication.
+- Here is the snippet.

 [Step 3(UserAuth Service class Creation)](#entitycreation)
--We create a service class under Service impl.
+- We create a service class under Service impl.
 This service class will implement the UserDetailService interface.
 - The UserDetailsService interface is provided by Spring Security.
 It declares a single method, loadUserByUsername, which is responsible for loading user details by username during the authentication process.
--
+- Here is the snippet.

 # Usage
 - [API Endpoints](#api-endpoints)